 ABOUT US

-Liblicious is a national scientific writing competition in the form of program proposals organized by the Library and Information Science Study Program, Faculty of Communication Sciences, Universitas Padjadjaran, under Epicentrum BEM Fikom Unpad.
-It connects students across Indonesia and develops creativity, critical thinking, analytical skills, and problem-solving abilities in responding to social issues.
-This year, Liblicious carries the theme “The Role of Library Collection Development in Supporting Literacy Programs for the Protection of Children from Bullying,” encouraging participants to design innovative programs that position libraries as safe, collaborative spaces for communities and educational institutions through information literacy and collection development.
+Liblicious is a regional (Indonesia & Malaysia) scientific writing competition in the form of program proposals organized by the Library and Information Science Study Program, Faculty of Communication Sciences, Universitas Padjadjaran, under Epicentrum BEM Fikom Unpad.
+It connects students and develops creativity, critical thinking, analytical skills, and problem-solving abilities in responding to social issues.
+This year, Liblicious carries the theme “The Role of Library Collection Development in Supporting Literacy Programs for the Protection of Children from Bullying,” encouraging participants to design innovative programs that position libraries as safe, collaborative spaces for communities and educational institutions through literacy programs and collection development.

 THIS YEAR THEME

-The Role of Library Collection Development in Supporting Literacy Programs for the Protection of Children from Bullying
+The Role of Library Collection Development in Supporting Literacy Programs for Child Protection Against Bullying

 CONTACT US